cedricphdivry/academic-writing-markdown/README.md

 - [Editing Markdown files](#editing-markdown-files), by example
 - [Navigating](#navigating-in-vscode) your project with VS Code commands and keyboard shortcuts
 - [Typesetting](#typesetting-your-documents) with YAML parameters and LaTeX commands
-- [Exporting PDF files](#exporting-your-documents), from simple notes and slides to a full thesis
+- [Exporting PDF files](#exporting-your-documents), from simple notes and slides to a full dissertation
 - Managing your project with [version control](#version-control) and setting up [sync and backup](#sync-and-backup) to protect your work

 ### Editing Markdown files